Adam Warren (comics): Career

 Warren's latest completed works are Livewires and Iron Man: Hypervelocity.
 Although Warren had promised several times in the past to continue work with the Lovely Angels, it has been several years since his last major Dirty Pair work.
 To date at least two planned DP related series have failed to come to market; the first a side-story meant to follow the character Shasti and the second a DP/Superman cross-over.
 Warren also created several pictures based on the video game SSX 3 of the SSX series.

 Warren's latest work, which he is both writing and drawing, is a series of original graphic novels called Empowered.
 He describes the series as "an episodic 'sexy superhero comedy', mixing a twisted take on costumed crime-fighting, romance, and absurdist workplace humor with a strong dose of that 'manga flava'... and just a dash of the kinky."
 The first trade paper back was published by Dark Horse Comics in March 2007 after a slight delay, Volume Two was released in September 2007, Volume Three in March 2008 and Volume Four was released towards the end of October 2008 after a delay of about a month or so.
 Volume Five was released in late June 2009.
 Volume Six was released on September 21, 2010.
 The series is neither inked nor colored, but rather sourced directly from pencil drawings.

 Drawing style

 Warren makes very tight pencil layouts of the pages before they are inked, toned and colored.
 According to Warren himself, everyone who saw the layouts said, to his chagrin, that they liked them better than the final colored pages.
-On Empowered he tried a new style, the pages are greyscale reproductions of pencil "layouts", and they are neither inked nor toned.
+On Empowered he tried a new style, the pages are greyscale reproductions of pencil "layouts", and are neither inked nor toned.
 The layouts that he uses are cleaner and more tightened versions of his layouts for previous works.

-This pencil layout style is also seen on several of his Dirty Pair short stories, and in a pair of pages of Gen13 Magical Drama Queen Roxy, a Gen¹³ miniseries, where one of the characters starts a deconstructing/poststructuralist device that deconstructs the comic through all the stages of production: color, color guides, inked page, tight pencil layout, rough pencil layout and script.
+This pencil layout style is also seen on several of his Dirty Pair short stories, and in a pair of pages of Gen13 Magical Drama Queen Roxy, a Gen13 miniseries, where one of the characters starts a deconstructing/poststructuralist device that deconstructs the comic through all the stages of production: color, color guides, inked page, tight pencil layout, rough pencil layout and script.